RoboticVisionOrg/carlie_docs/docs/competitions/robovis2020_showcase.md

 ## The Format

 The Carlie Showcase will require you to present the work you utilised the platform for in a 3-5 minute engaging presentation.
 Your presentation will be assessed by an independent panel of judges.
-The criteria will sorround:
+The criteria will consist of:

 - the quality of your research activity or you public demonstration, and how you utilised Carlie to help you with your goal; and
 - the quality of your presentation - how clearly you articulate your ideas and how engaging is your presentation.

 More detailed criteria will be made available shortly.
-While live demonstration are always a pleasure to watch they are not necessary and no "extra marks" will be awarded for a live demonstration, but videos are highly encouraged.
-There will be
+While live demonstrations are always a pleasure to watch they are not necessary and no "extra marks" will be awarded for a live demonstration, but videos are highly encouraged.

 ## The Panel